Kikobeats/js-mythbusters/docs/object/empty-prototype.md

 There are situations in which you just want to use an `Object` instance as a container of values.

-For thoese cases, an `Object` maybe be deliberately created with an empty prototype, meaning it inherits nothing.
+For those cases, an `Object` maybe be deliberately created with an empty prototype, meaning it inherits nothing.

 ```js
 const cache = Object.create(null)